animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 ]
 ```

-Now, we will have to setup the object and the view model classes, with nothing different other than the type of the Id property.
+Now, we will have to set up the object and the view model classes, with nothing different other than the type of the Id property.

 ```c#
 // The object model representing the data structure